-Corporate Social Responsibility ("CSR") has always been embedded as an integral part of Wellcall Holdings Berhad and its subsidiary ("Wellcall") businesses to ensure long term growth, success and sustainability.
-Wellcall endeavours to maintain a proper balance between our economic, social and environmental responsibilities and the interest of our stakeholders.
-CSR has also been a guide to embrace responsibility for Wellcall's actions and to encourage positive impact through its activities on the Environment, Market Place, Work Place as well as the Community.
+Wellcall endeavours to maintain a proper balance between our economic, environmental and social responsibilities and the interest of our stakeholders.
+Corporate Social Responsibility has also been a guide to embrace responsibility for Wellcall's actions and to encourage positive impact through its activities on the Economic, Environment, Market Place, Work Place as well as the Community.